-If a doctor does not give you the proper care, causing harm, a Scranton medical malpractice lawyer at Munley Law can help.
-Our board-certified lawyers have recovered millions of dollars for victims of medical negligence throughout Northeastern Pennsylvania.
-We have 65 years of experience in medical malpractice cases.
-We have the skills and resources to challenge hospitals, healthcare systems, and their insurance companies.
+If a doctor does not give you proper care and causes you harm, a Scranton medical malpractice lawyer at Munley Law can help.
+Our board-certified lawyers have recovered millions of dollars for victims of medical negligence throughout Northeastern Pennsylvania, including settlements and verdicts of $5 million, $4.35 million, and $3.5 million.

-Medical malpractice cases in Pennsylvania have strict deadlines and complex requirements that can derail valid claims.
+Medical malpractice cases in Scranton have strict deadlines and complex requirements that can derail valid claims.
 Don’t risk losing your right to compensation.
 Contact Munley Law today for a free consultation with an experienced Scranton personal injury attorney.
-Available 24/7.
-No fee unless we win your case.
+We are available 24/7 and advance all case costs, so you pay nothing unless we win.

 If you choose us to represent you, we will begin the investigation phase and collect evidence.
 This includes meeting with medical professionals who can identify where the standard of care was not followed.

 The legal process can be complicated.
 When your health is at risk, you don’t want to deal with endless calls to the insurance company.
 Let us take on the negligent healthcare professionals while you focus on the most essential thing: your health.
-For a no-obligation, free consultation, call the Scranton medical malpractice lawyers of Munley Law.

 - Too aggressive or inadequate treatment.
 Some situations need strong treatment.
 However, you might have a claim if you are getting unnecessary medical procedures.
-If your treatment does not match how serious your condition is, your doctor may not be doing enough for you.
+If your treatment does not match how severe your condition is, your doctor may not be doing enough for you.

 - Your doctor hasn’t ordered the necessary tests.
 While basic labs can tell us a lot, sometimes additional testing is needed to diagnose a patient.
 If your doctor fails to order the correct tests and your condition worsens, you may have a malpractice claim.